Procrastination is probably the curse of writers. Many writers find themselves engaging in mindless tasks when they know they should be writing.

 WHERE TO START?

 In the beginning, it’s best to schedule shorter periods of writing.
 That way you learn how to make writing an important part of your life.
-Like brushing your teeth, only better of course.
+Like brushing your teeth, only way more interesting.

-Writing for ten or fifteen minutes per day will yield more tangible results than that once yearly two-week all intensive session, because it teaches you patience.
+Writing for ten or fifteen minutes per day will yield more tangible results than that once yearly two-week all intensive session.

 If you are in the early stages and are not yet committed to a particular project then try doing a different creative writing exercise, or prompt, for fifteen minutes every day for two weeks.

 If you do this I can guarantee that among those half-formed stories and stunted paragraphs you will find the right story for you.
 To get you going you can find some exercises here.

 Patience is a virtue when it comes to most things, but even more so in writing.
 It takes a great deal of patience to build a story – word by word, page by page.